19th European Society for Biomedical Research on Alcoholism Conference

 14:00-15:30

-Chairs: H. Stefanescu, Cluj-Napoca, RO; J. Altamirano, Barcelona, ESP
+Chairs: H. Stefanescu, Cluj-Napoca, RO

 14:00-14:20

 What does a patient with ARLD expect from the healthcare system?
-ELPA representative / recording of Horia Stefanescu interviewing a patient

 14:20-14:40

-Individual and societal determinants of ARLD screening
+Individual and societal determinants of ARLD screening (virtual)

 M. Ventura Cots, Barcelona, ESP